polterguy/phosphorusfive/plugins/extras/p5.csv/README.md

 * [p5.csv.csv2lambda] - Converts from CSV to lambda
 * [p5.csv.lambda2csv] - Converts from lambda to CSV

-The *[load-file]* Active Event, will automatically invoke the *[p5.csv.csv2lambda]*, unless you explicitly tell it not to.
+The *[load-file]* Active Event, will automatically invoke the *[p5.csv.csv2lambda]* for CSV files, unless you explicitly tell it not to.
 To convert a CSV file, you can use the following code.

 ```
 load-file:~/documents/private/sample.csv